 On the upside, the city will soon become better connected to the region, with a rail line connecting to Miami, Fort Lauderdale, and West Palm Beach coming in 2022.

-Moving to Orlando, a military post turned theme park hotspot
+A military post turned theme park hotspot

 Originally inhabited by Timucua and Seminole peoples, the area now known as Orlando was first occupied by European settlers around 1843, when they built Fort Gatlin.
 The city was first dubbed Jernigan, after a prominent family in the area.